heremaps/naksha/here-naksha-app-service/src/test/resources/ingest_data/topology/jmeter/JMETER_TESTS.md

 Run `ingestRandomFeatures` method
 from `com.here.naksha.app.data.GenerativeDataIngest.GenerativeDataIngest`.\
-It might take some time - we load 20_000 of generated features in sequential batches of 100 features.
-This is likely to be optimized but it's good enough for start.
+It generates 10 features per `tileId`.

-Take a look at the `ingest_data/topology/tile_ids.csv` file - it contains all tiles for which our 20_000 featyres where generated (generator logic takes `tileId` as arg and creates matching geometry for feature to contain).
+Take a look at the `ingest_data/topology/tile_ids.csv` file - it contains all tiles for which our features were generated (generator logic takes `tileId` as arg and creates matching geometry for feature to contain).

 #### Prepare your  JMeter scenario